🪜

 30-60 days

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In Illinois, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In Illinois, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 Illinois benefits from Chicago's role as a global financial center and the nation's primary inland logistics hub, with O'Hare Airport and extensive rail infrastructure.
 The state has one of the most diversified economies in the country.